openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 ## Building the test rig

-I started off by looking to hardware that I already owned, my PC has a Ryzen 9 with 16C/32T and behind me sits the Ampere Dev Platform with 64C and 64 RAM.
+I started off by looking to hardware that I already owned, my PC has an AMD Ryzen 9 with 16C/32T and behind me sits the [Ampere Developer Platform](https://www.ipi.wiki/products/ampere-altra-developer-platform) with 64C and 64 RAM.
 I paid 500 USD to upgrade the Ampere box to 128GB RAM to look into the customer issue.

 The container limit of 110 per Kubernetes node means that even if you have a bare-metal machine like this, it's largely wasted, unless you are running a few very very large Pods.